microsoft/WSA/README.md

 ![Bugs](https://img.shields.io/github/issues/microsoft/wsa/bug?label=Bugs) ![Feature Requests](https://img.shields.io/github/issues/microsoft/wsa/feature-request?color=blue&label=Feature%20Requests)

 You can file a bug, feature request or documentation issue under **[Issues](https://github.com/microsoft/WSA/issues)**.
 Please avoid filing duplicates of open/closed items.
-If you're filing a bug, always include the version number of Windows Subsystem for Android in the **Milestone** field of the issue.
+If you're filing a bug, always include the version number of Windows Subsystem for Android in the **version number** field of the issue.

 #### Milestones (build number)

-**[Milestones](https://github.com/microsoft/WSA/milestones?direction=asc&sort=title&state=open)** should always be used to indicate the build number of the subsystem that your bug or feature request is targeting.
+**[Milestones](https://github.com/microsoft/WSA/milestones?direction=asc&sort=title&state=open)** are used by the Microsoft team to track what subsystem version a bug or feature request is targeting.
 You can find your version number in the Windows Subsystem for Android **Settings app**, under the **About** section.

 |[Previous Milestones](https://github.com/microsoft/WSA/milestones?state=closed) | [Current Milestones](https://github.com/microsoft/WSA/milestones?direction=asc&sort=title&state=open) | [Future Release](https://github.com/microsoft/WSA/milestone/8)
 |:--:|:--:|:--:|
 All previous builds of the subsystem and past bugs/feature requests can be found here | The current builds of the subsystem.
-This is where **current bugs** should be reported and will be found.
+This is where **current bugs** will be found.
 This includes the generally available build, as well as the preview builds of the subsystem. | Future build(s) of the subsystem.
-All **feature requests** should be associated with this milestone.
+All **feature requests** will be associated with this milestone.

 ### Discuss the Subsystem and FAQ